 After you have created the table click on ‘Scrape’.
 You’ll receive a notification that the scrape has finished.
 Just click on ‘Export’ to save the data as a CSV or XLS file.

 To start, first, you have to sign up and create an account in dexi.io.
 It’ll then take you to the app https://app.dexi.io/#/.
 When you get there you can start by clicking on ‘Create New Robot’.
 It might take a while to get a hang of it, but there tutorials on how to create your first robot.
 If you need help you can check out their knowledge base.

 Dexi.io has a simple user interface.
 All you need to do is choose the type of robot you need, enter the website you would like to extract data from and start building your scraper.

 Even though these web scraping tools extract data from web pages with ease, they come with their limits.
 In the long run, programming is the best way to scrape data from the web as it provides more flexibility and attains better results.

-If you aren’t proficient with programming or your needs are complex, or you need large volumes of data to be scraped, there are great web scraping services that will suit your requirements to make the job easier for you.
+If you aren’t proficient with programming or your needs are complex, or you require large volumes of data to be scraped, there are great web scraping services that will suit your requirements to make the job easier for you.

 Need some professional help with scraping data?
 Let us know

-Note: All features, prices etc are current at the time of writing this article.
+Note: All the features, prices etc are current at the time of writing this article.
 Please check the individual websites for current features and pricing.